Dear Assembly...

 On that weekend, I prepared for the Monday interview hoping it would somehow rescue me from the green valleys of Nyandarua.
 Don’t get me wrong, I’m fond of hiking, but who wants to hike every day?

 On Sunday evening, I resolved to not go for the interview.
 I slept quite late that night and woke up very unprepared to travel to Ol Kalou.
 All in all, I embarked on my bleisure from Juja at around noon.
-In a few hours, I and my fellow strangers thankfully arrived.
+In a few hours, my fellow strangers and I thankfully arrived.

 Tuesday morning arrived adorned in red and black like KRA employees—a signature blend of death and danger.
 It had on its neck a black tie striped with uncertainty and on its chest was a badge, Welcome to Corporate.
 I had been shown the direction I was to take to get to the offices and I had some cash on me for a motorbike.
 Without much ado, I left for work.
 I had to wait at the reception since the secretary hadn’t arrived.
 A few employees arrived.
 A man, tall, dark, old—not that old, in a nice navy blue suit came to the reception and greeted me.
 He instructed me to help him arrange a few chairs in the reception area and I swung to action.
 I was here to work.
 Like an Avenger, I had been summoned to ruthlessly work on those seats and God did I do a good job!
 He was in a hurry and his speech wasn’t that comprehensible.
 He almost spoke in whispers.
 He moved around and came with Golden Bells books and two ladies joined us.
 Soon people were trickling in.
 He asked me to lead in singing a hymn and I looked around at the other people my expression shouting; ‘DOES HE NOT KNOW IT'S MY FIRST DAY HERE?’
 I was an Avenger, and we Avengers don’t back down.
 We fight to the death.
 I led them in singing one of CityAlight’s songs.
 Ah!
 This was a sign from the heavens.
 I get to hone my skills and grow in the faith—it was a match made in heaven, must be.